-Uridine 5'-diphospho (UDP) glucuronyl transferases (UGTs) have been identified as the enzymes responsible for metabolism of lamotrigine.
+Uridine 5'-diphospho (UDP)-glucuronyl transferases (UGTs) have been identified as the enzymes responsible for metabolism of lamotrigine.
 Drugs that induce or inhibit glucuronidation may, therefore, affect the apparent clearance of lamotrigine.
-Strong or moderate inducers of the cytochrome P450 3A4 (CYP3A4) enzyme, which are also known to induce UGTs, may also enhance the metabolism of lamotrigine.
+Strong or moderate inducers of the

 Those drugs that have been demonstrated to have a clinically significant impact on lamotrigine metabolism are outlined in Table 3.
-Specific dosing guidance for these drugs is provided in section "Posology and method of administration".
+Specific dosing guidance for these drugs is provided in section 4.2.